 The New Brunswick Emergency Measures Organization says water levels continue to recede and are now below flood stage along most of the St. John River system.

 Several roads remain closed and drivers are told to respect any barricades.

 The provincial government has launched a disaster assistance program to help residents, businesses and municipalities deal with property damage from flooding.

 Health officials are warning about harvesting wild, edible plants like fiddleheads near flooded waterways which may have been exposed to contaminants.

 (Top) Swollen St. John River, 02 May 2018,(Bottom) A more typical flow, 12 May 2016 (NASA Earth Observatory)

 Water levels have dropped below flood stage in most areas of the St. John River in what has become the worst flooding event ever recorded in New Brunswick.

 The Emergency Measures Organization says only in the Jemseg area will levels be just above flood stage.

-The Trans Canada Highway between River Glade and Oromocto finally reopened Friday after being closed for a week but dozens of roads remain closed due to flooding.
+The Trans Canada Highway between River Glade and Oromocto finally reopened Friday after being shut down for a week but dozens of roads remain closed due to flooding.